High Impact Philanthropy Academy

 The Certificate in High Impact Philanthropy will be awarded upon successful completion of the course and demonstration of mastery through exams.

 Building on expertise in funder education since 2006, CHIP’s course delivery is based on best practices in executive and online education from the University of Pennsylvania.
-We leverage capabilities at our home in Penn’s School of Social Policy & Practice, which offers world-class masters and doctoral programs, as well as continuing education in social impact strategy and leadership.
+Our faculty members are drawn from across the University of Pennsylvania’s world-class graduate schools, as well as recognized thought leaders in the philanthropic and social impact sectors.
+Their diverse experiences integrate knowledge for real-world social change.
+Learn more about our faculty and leadership.

 Introductory Session: Zoom Classroom